Considering a rollback after upgrading the Aurora cluster version using the RDS B/G Deployments feature.

 Reference URL

-SRG is looking for people to work with us.
-If you're interested, please contact us here.
+SRG is looking for new team members.
+If you are interested, please contact us here.